mrkkrp/zip/README.md

 Encryption is currently not supported.
 Encryption system described in Zip specification is known to be seriously flawed, so it's probably not the best way to protect your data anyway.
-The feature may be added in the future, though.
+The encryption method seems to be proprietary technology of PKWARE, so to hell with it.

 ### Multi-file archives